hoffstadt/DearPyGui/docs/source/documentation/fonts.rst

 Fonts
 =====

-Dear PyGui embeds a copy of 'ProggyClean.ttf' (by Tristan Grimmer), a 13 pixels high, pixel-perfect font used by default.
-ProggyClean does not scale smoothly, therefore it is recommended that you load your own file when using Dear PyGui in an application aiming to look nice and wanting to support multiple resolutions.
+DPG embeds a copy of 'ProggyClean.ttf' (by Tristan Grimmer), a 13 pixels high, pixel-perfect font used by default.
+ProggyClean does not scale smoothly, therefore it is recommended that you load your own file when using DPG in an application aiming to look nice and wanting to support multiple resolutions.

 You do this by loading external .TTF/.OTF files.